pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 application will cause, for example, multiple attempts to store an event, which won't work.

-One arrangement is to have a module with a variable and two functions.
-The first function constructs the application object and assigns it to the "global" variable, and can be called from a suitable hook or signal (see below).
-A second function returns the global variable, and can called from request handler functions requiring the application's services.
+One arrangement is to have a module with a variable and two functions (see below).
+The first function constructs the application object and assigns it to the variable, and can be called from a suitable hook or signal designed for setting things up before any requests are handled.
+A second function returns the application object assigned to the variable, and can be called by any request or task handlers that depend on the application's services.

-The functions below have been written so that ``init_example_application()`` will raise an exception if it is called more than once, and also ``get_example_application()`` will raise an exeception unless ``init_example_application()`` has been called.
+Although the first function must be called only once, the second function may be called many times.
+The example functions below have been written relatively strictly, so that ``init_example_application()`` will raise an exception if it has already been called, and ``get_example_application()`` will raise an exeception if ``init_example_application()`` has not been called.

 Please note, if your eventsourcing application depends on receiving a database session object when it is constructed, for example if you are